-Attendance Procedures

-LATES ABSENCES

-In the classroom: • Web attendance is taken within 20 minutes of the start of the period • Student arrives to class before web attendance is taken: • student remains in class • teacher and student conference to determine resolution to lateness • suggestion: In order to minimize disruption in class, consider setting up a binder for students to sign in when they have arrived before the web attendance has been taken • Student arrives to class after web attendance is taken: • student is directed to the main office for late slip or teacher and student conference after class • if student is not sent for late slip, attendance needs to be corrected from absent to late by the teacher alerting the main office at the end of the period (email, phone, intercom or in person).
-In the main office: • Student meets with administration/student success teachers to discuss late(s) • Student is assigned a consequence (ex. lunch/after school detention, in school suspension, suspension) • If student misses detention, parent is informed and student is re-assigned detention • If student persists in not attending detention, parent conference is held in order to develop a student action plan If a student needs to verify an absence, student to report to the main office as soon as class begins.
-Main Office Attendance Procedure: 1.
-Student reports to the main office.
-2. Upon verification of absence by the secretary, the student is to return to class with the verification slip.
-3. If absence is not verified, student meets with administration/student success teacher to discuss consequence (ex. lunch/after school detention, in school suspension, suspension) 4.
-If student absences continue to be unverified/truant, parent meeting will be held to discuss next steps: Student expectations contract Alternative Education Placement SAL program Lifetime Learning Centre Demit
+Attendance Procedures LATES ABSENCES In the classroom: Web attendance is taken within 10 minutes of the start of the period Student arrives to class before web attendance is taken: student remains in class teacher and student conference to determine resolution to lateness suggestion: In order to minimize disruption in class, consider setting up a binder for students to sign in when they have arrived before the web attendance is taken: Student arrives to class after web attendance is taken: student is directed to the main office for late slip or teacher and student conference after class if student is not sent for late slip, attendance needs to be corrected from absent to late by the teacher alerting the main office at the end of the period (email, phone, intercom or in person).
+In the main office: If a student needs to verify an absence, student to report to the main office as soon as class begins.
+Main Office Attendance Procedure: Student reports to the main office.
+Upon verification of absence by the secretary, the student is to return to class with the verification slip.
+If absence is not verified, student meets with administration/student success teacher to discuss consequence (ex. lunch/after school detention, in school suspension, suspension) If student absences continue to be unverified/truant, parent meeting will be held to discuss next steps: Student expectations contract Alternative Education Placement SAL program Lifetime Learning Centre Demit Student meets with administration/student success teachers to discuss late(s) Student is assigned a consequence (ex. lunch/after school detention, in school suspension, suspension) If student misses detention, parent is informed and student is re-assigned detention If student persists in not attending detention, parent conference is held in order to develop a student action plan